 Let’s now see some of the hurdles that blockchain entails while dealing with project management.

-- Blockchain technology is nascent and is still in its infancy the exploration outside of financial markets are very low.
+- Blockchain technology is nascent and is still in its infancy the exploration outside of financial markets is very low.

 - Regulatory and statutory compliance requirements could become a bottleneck when implementing blockchain technology when it comes to settlements and invoices from projects